 You’re in the middle of working on a spreadsheet, and suddenly, you need a quick total for a list of numbers.

-There’s a much easier way to do the job than adding them up by hand or scrolling endlessly through your data.
+There’s a much easier way to do the job than adding them on your calculator app or scrolling endlessly through your data.
 Excel’s sum function can be a lifesaver, whether it’s tracking sales, expenses, or even something as simple as your grocery budget.

 In this blog, we’ll look at the best ways to excel at summing up columns!
 Ready to sum it all up? ✅